Last week I had the pleasure of giving a guest speech at Harvard to the Australian students association spanning both Harvard and MIT.

 - The role of patents and IP in deep tech (a topic close to my heart)

-Also: AI is not overhyped.
+The room agreed AI is not overhyped.
 If anything, people underestimate how much it will reshape industries.
 But the window for pure-play AI startups is narrowing.
 The future belongs to companies that embed AI into specific verticals and own the data layer.

 On Immigration: The Australia → US Pipeline

-Inevitably, the conversation turned to immigration.
+Inevitably, the conversation also turned to immigration.
 A lot of these students are thinking about their post-graduation options, and "stay in the US vs. go back to Australia" is the existential question weighing on everyone's minds.

 If you want to build a globally significant technology company, the US is still the place to be.
 The capital markets, the talent density, the customer base, the network effects—nothing else comes close.
 Australia has improved dramatically as a startup ecosystem (shoutout to Blackbird and the broader community), but the ceiling is different.